smbache/squr/README.md

 The above then is a complete working example in an SQL IDE, and the variable declarations are ignored in R.

+## A note on SQL injection
+While `squr::sq_value` does basic quoting, it does not eliminate all risk of SQL injection attacks.
+Therefore, whenever the values originate from user input (e.g. in a Shiny/web application, or web services, etc), approprite precautions should be taken (type checking, whitelisting, etc.)

 ## See also
 A similar (but different) project for Clojure (with ports for some other languages) by @krisajenkins is [Yesql](https://github.com/krisajenkins/yesql).